-The LBS Masters in Finance essay questions, together, convey the adcom’s interest in two interrelated points: (1) how you envision and plan your future career and (2) your knowledge of and interest in the LBS Masters in Finance program.
-It’s particularly important because it’s a rare MiF program that targets more experienced finance professionals (most such programs target early-career applicants).
-Given this unique focus, it’s important to deliver throughout the essays mature, informed insights and perspectives derived from your experience in your particular area of finance.
-And cite reasons for attending the program beyond the fact that it’s there –the adcom clearly is looking for engaged applicants who are well-informed about the program and ready to participate in its academic and social life.
+The LBS Master’s in Finance (full-time program) essay questions, taken together, convey the adcom’s interest in two interrelated points: (1) how you envision and plan your future career; (2) your knowledge of and interest in the LBS Master’s in Finance program.
+Showing fit is particularly important because this is a rare MiF program that targets more experienced finance professionals (most such programs target early-career applicants).
+Given this unique focus, it’s important to deliver throughout the essays mature, informed insights and perspectives derived from your experience in your area of finance.
+Also, cite reasons for attending the program beyond the fact that it’s one of the very few targeting experienced finance professionals – the adcom clearly is looking for engaged applicants who are well-informed about the program and ready to participate in its academic and social life.

-London Business School Masters in Finance Application Essays:
+London Business School Master’s in Finance 2019-2020 application essays

 What are your career objectives and what steps are you taking to achieve them?
 What alternatives are you considering?
 What geographical region do you hope to work in? (maximum 500 words)

 Well, this “question 1” is actually four questions!
-That said, all the sub-questions are focused on one thing: goals.
+That said, all the sub-questions focus on one thing: goals.

 Not least, identify the key steps you are taking toward your goals.
 Of course, attending LBS is one such step.
 I do suggest noting other steps too (at least one more), as it builds credibility for your seriousness in “doing what it takes” to get where you want to go.
 In mentioning LBS and any other steps, briefly note why – how they will contribute to your achieving your goals.